IDE Differences Between Xbox 360 and Windows Development

 - Assembly Information File

-Caution String resources are the only built-in resource type supported by Xbox 360 projects.
+Caution String resources are the only resource type supported by Xbox 360 projects.
 Adding other resource types such as bitmaps or icons to a resource file may result in compilation errors.

 - Game Component